PuruVJ/neoconfetti/packages/svelte/README.md

 [Confetti where mouse click](https://svelte.dev/repl/dbe0ab06c34f4f25aa6f948fdd1982c7?version=3.50.1)

+## Fine-grained reactivity

+Changing the options will destroy the existing confetti mid-flight, and create a new one with the new options.
+Exception: If `particlesCount` isn't changed, and properties like `colors` or `particleShape` is changed, the confetti particles will change their colors or shape mid-flight.

 ## Performance

 This library functions by creating 2 DOM nodes for every single confetti.
 By default, if the `particlesCount` is set to 150, it will create 300 nodes.
 This is a lot of nodes.
 For most devices, these many nodes are not a big issue, but I recommend checking your target devices' performance if you choose to go with a higher number, like 400 or 500.

 Also, after the specified `duration`, all the confetti DOM nodes will be destroyed.
 This is to free up memory.
 If you wish to keep them around, set `destroyAfterDone` to `false`.

+## Credits

+This library is the port of the amazing [react-confetti-explosion](https://www.npmjs.com/package//react-confetti-explosion) package, just **10X** smaller and faster.
+All the logic is from that package only, optimisation and Svelte code are mine 😉

 ## License